 I call the sixth error of self-publishing, font abuse.
-Font abuse is using multiple font styles, with varying point sizes throughout a manuscript.
+That not as prevalent and it once was, font abuse is using multiple font styles, with varying point sizes throughout a manuscript.

 The author may view this as creative formatting, but the only thing it accomplishes is irritating the reader.
 At best, this barrage of fonts slows readers down; at worst, it causes them to stop reading altogether.

 In one self-published book, the first page used four different fonts and even more point sizes for those fonts.
 There were words in bold, italic, and uppercase.
 It was a nightmare to read.
 Hoping it was an anomaly, I turned the page: two fonts, four points sizes, and some more italic formatting.

 The variations in font shape and size repelled me.
 I didn’t want to read further.
 If I’d have pushed through, I’m sure a headache awaited me.

 This was font abuse at its worse—and a telltale sign of a self-published book.